Do you ever wonder what goes into producing HRMI’s data on civil and political rights?

 It was encouraging to find this year that we could successfully collect data from experts in countries experiencing considerable crises, such as Venezuela and the Democratic Republic of Congo.
 We are particularly grateful to those respondents, and we hope that the data they provided will help those countries as they rebuild stable, rights-respecting societies.

 As well as adding new countries to the 2019 survey, we also added a new module to capture information on economic and social rights.
-Keep an eye out for this when we launch the new data in June.

 Expansion plans for 2020 and beyond